 Post a call for members on Massachusetts Service Alliance's (MSA) web site.

 Massachusetts Service Alliance connects volunteers with opportunities from across the state.
 Councils may use this resource (via the MCC's agency profile) whenever they are seeking new members and can leave it up for one year.
 Get directions for creating a volunteer posting on the MSA web site.

 Back to Top

 Changing leadership can create challenges because it can be difficult to transfer the knowledge gained and relationships formed by the council chair while in office.
-Chairs and other officers must have a good understanding of both state and local guidelines, procedures and legal requirements.
+Chairs and other officers must have a good understanding of both state guidelines and council priorities, procedures and legal requirements.
 Consider the following strategies to encourage members to serve as chair or in other leadership roles:

 - Avoid having the chair be responsible for most of the council's work.
 Divide up tasks and create written descriptions as suggested previously.

-- Recruit a successor to the current chairperson one cycle before needed so he/she can "shadow" the chair during his/her last cycle.
+- Recruit a successor to the current chairperson one cycle before needed, as a co-chair, so he/she can "shadow" the chair during his/her last cycle.